 5. Barrel Eye

-The Barrel Eye is an incredible species named for their barrel-shaped, tubular eyes, which are generally directed upwards to detect the silhouettes of available prey.
-The tubular eyes generally look upwards, but they can also turn forward.
+The Barrel Eye is an incredible species named for its barrel-shaped, tubular eyes, which are generally directed upwards to detect the silhouettes of available prey.
+The eyes can also turn forward.

 To better serve their vision, barreleyes have large, dome-shaped, transparent heads, arguably allowing them to collect any bit of light that might stumble their way, which is crucial at the depths they inhabit: 400–2.500 m deep.
 They reproduce by massively ejecting eggs and sperm, which are buoyant.
 The larvae and juveniles drift with the currents — likely at much shallower depths than the adults, and as they grow, they drift deeper.